Clover vs Stripe 2026: Fees, Features & Best Use Cases

 • Limited flexibility for businesses needing custom integrations

 Users consistently praise Clover's ease of use but note that costs add up faster than expected when factoring in hardware, monthly costs, and additional features.
+Clover holds an average rating of approximately 4.0 out of 5 on G2 as of August 2026.

 Stripe User Reviews

 Stripe users value transparency and technical flexibility, though some mention a learning curve.
-Here's the breakdown.

 Pros: